Molten Man: Powers and abilities

-Originally, Mark Raxton was given unnatural powers after the exposure to an experimental liquid metal alloy obtained from a meteor discovered by Spencer Smythe.
+Originally, Mark Raxton was given unnatural powers after his exposure to an experimental liquid metal alloy obtained from a meteor discovered by Spencer Smythe.
 His body completely absorbed its organic properties, turning his external tissues into a solid metallic substance.
 As a result, the Molten Man possesses superior strength and high resistance to physical injury.
 His skin is composed of a frictionless metal that causes things to slip off, including Spider-Man's webbing.
 Raxton's metallic fingers are sensitive enough to pick locks (making him an expert safe cracker).
 He can generate intense flames, incinerating anybody who tries to touch him or shooting fire-like blasts at his foes.
 At one time, his body became molten lava, allowing him to project radiation and heat up to 300 °F. In this form, the Molten Man's metallic skin would reach a critical stage and eventually dissolve.

-Additionally, Molten Man is a college graduate with a Bachelor of Science degree in chemical engineering.
+Additionally, Raxton is a college graduate with a Bachelor of Science degree in chemical engineering.